Infra JUnit Jupiter Testing Annotations

 The default enclosing configuration inheritance mode is |

-The Infra TestContext Framework honors @NestedTestConfiguration
+The Infra TestContext Framework honors @NestedTestConfiguration semantics for the

 following annotations.